matf-pp/2021_Minesnake/README.md

 -Before you run a level, you need to enter your name;

--On the rang list button, you will get a list of top five players;
+-On the rang list button, you will get a list of top ten players;

 -Click help, for a game introduction.